Haliburton, Iowa State beat Alabama 104-89

 But he made 5 of 7 on Thursday, while Iowa State made 15 of 29 shots from behind the arc in easily its best totals for made 3s and 3-point percentage this season.

 John Petty Jr. had 34 points and six 3-pointers to lead Alabama (2-4), posting the No. 2 point total in the tournament’s nine-year history.
+But the Crimson Tide did little to keep the Cyclones offense in check.

-Haliburton directed a 14-0 second-half run to turn away the best push from the Crimson Tide, who had cut a 17-point deficit to 61-55 with 14½ minutes left.
+Alabama was coming off a loss to sixth-ranked North Carolina in Wednesday’s opening round in which the Tar Heels finished with a 60-31 rebounding advantage.
+This time is was defense and turnovers that irked first-year coach Nate Oats.

-The sophomore point guard started it with a 3 while being fouled by James Bolden, then holding up his hand to his year as though talking on the phone before hitting the ensuing free throw.
-Two plays later, he slipped a nifty pass in the opencourt to Bolton for a layup and ran back upcourt holding his hands to his eyes as though looking through binoculars.
+“It’s like the Whack-A-Mole game at the fair,” Oats said.
+“We get the defense figured out against North Carolina, we can’t rebound.
+Now tonight we take a gigantic step backward with the defense even though we got the rebounding figured out.
+Our turnovers were back up again.

 BIG PICTURE